AntsyLich/AntsyLich/README.md

 #### Hello there, I'm [redacted].
-You can also call me Lich.
+You can also call me AntsyLich.

-I'm a student and a hobby programmer aspiring to become a software developer.
+I'm a student and a part time android developer.
+I hope to become a full time software developer after my graduation.
-I also like to read manga, manhwa & manhua and watch anime
+I also love to read manga, manhwa & manhua and anything else that has text on top of pctures.

 ## Stats Time!